Most of us have been there.

 All jacket liners are fitted to run directly from your motorcycle battery and come with a standard motorcycle loom connection.

-The battery pack option is only useful if you plan and jumping off your motorcycle to take in the sights and want to switch over to portable heating.
+The battery pack option is only useful if you plan to jump off your motorcycle to take in the sights and switch over to portable heating.
 If your other interests are golf or hiking, you might want to consider a jacket liner with the option of battery power.

 The manufacturer’s guidelines will state whether your liner is machine washable or not.